lushonline/PercipioBIExtension/README.md

 1. Open Power BI Desktop, enable the Data Extensions under "Options and settings" and then "Options"
 ![](img/security_settings.png)

-1. Download the [bin\release\PercipioBIExtension.mez](bin\release\PercipioBIExtension.mez) file from this repository and save to the folderabove.
+1. Download the [bin/release/PercipioBIExtension.mez](bin/release/PercipioBIExtension.mez) file from this repository and save to the folderabove.

 ## How to use it